giuseppe-messi/python-online-shop-ordering-system/README.md

 )
 ```

-Now, via the `order` class inside the customer instance, you can add and delete items by ID and view the order; the item has to exist; otherwise, an error will happen.
+Now, we can add and delete items by their ID and view the order status via the `order` class inside the customer instance;

 ```python
 giuseppe.order.add_item(1)